jameszrx/Full-Stack-Development-Project/README.md

 This is a project focusing on dealing with problems on both frontend and backend.

-For the front end, HTML, CSS and JavaScript together with some libraries (jQuery, Bootstrap) to implement different webpages, here I put the code of a fully-functional responsive To-Do List page.
+For the front end, HTML, CSS and JavaScript together with some libraries (jQuery, Bootstrap, Semantic UI) to implement different webpages, here I put the code of a fully-functional responsive To-Do List page.

 For the backend, the technology stack of this project is "MEN" , MongoDB as database, Express as framework, and Node.js as server.
 In this project, we not only implemented the webpages of Yelpcamp and the route realtion between different pages from scrach, but also built the data connection between database and webpages as well as a authentication system.